Lans1ng/PointSAM/README.md

 - Instance label download address: [NWPU VHR-10 Instance Label](https://github.com/chaozhong2010/VHR-10_dataset_coco).

-Organize the dataset as follow:
+For convenience, we have included all the JSON annotations in this repo, and you only need to download the corresponding images.
+Specifically, organize the dataset as follows:

 ```
 data